This section includes information on the research exchange experiences of the project partners

 Looking ahead:

-8. How do you think this experience will help you in your work or career?
+8. How do you think this experience will help you in your professional career?

 9. What advice would you give to someone about to do a similar exchange?